BrandonDell/hotel_restaurant_supply/README.md

 # hotel_restaurant_supply
-Hotel and Restaurant Supply E-Commerce platform built with MERN Stack and Redux.
-It is a full-featured shopping cart with PayPal and Credit/Debit payments.
+Hotel and Restaurant Supply E-Commerce platform built with MERN Stack, Redux, and a full-featured shopping cart with PayPal.

 ## Features